HengHoursan/HengHoursan/README.md

 ## 🚀 About Me

 💻 **Full-Stack Developer** with strong expertise in **backend engineering**
-🧠 Specialized in **Java Servlet, Go, and Laravel** for scalable systems
+🧠 Specialized in **Java Servlet, Go, Laravel, Express.js, and MERN Stack**
 ⚙️ Focused on **Clean Architecture, MVC, and RESTful APIs**
 📦 Experience building **enterprise & production-ready applications**